 Tuesday, June 5, 2007

 Texas, 1868.
-The lonely, aimless former fighter in the Civil War Ethan Edwards visits the isolated farm of his brother and his wife.
+The lonely, aimless former Civil War soldier Ethan Edwards visits the isolated farm of his brother who lives there with his wife.
 There Ethan gets along fine with his nieces Lucy and Debbie, but then he goes with a group of cowboys to investigate the disappearance of the cattle.
 When they return back, hey find the farm and the house destroyed from the Indians: his brother and his wife were killed, while Lucy and Debbie were abducted.
 With Martin, the adopted son of his brother, Ethan starts a big search.
 When they find Lucy dead they go on to try to find Debbie, who is apparently held by the Indian "Scar".
 After many years, Ethan realizes the search became his meaning of life.
 When they find Debbie, Ethan plans to kill her because she married an Indian, but then changes his mind and still saves her and returns her home.